1

 Remove the file from the staging area without losing your edits:

-git restore --staged calculator.py
+git restore --staged hero_registry.py

 git status